YoniWitz/Photos-Viewer/README.md

 ##  Installation Instructions (must have Node installed)

 1. Download Repository
-2. From root folder, 'cd client', then run 'npm install'
+2. From root folder, 'cd client', then 'npm install'
-3. In the 'server' folder run 'npm install' then 'npm run start'
+3. From root folder, 'cd server', then 'npm install' then 'npm run start'
 4. in browser, redirect to localhost where 'client' is running on (typically:  http://localhost:8080/)

 ## Summary